Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Discussion and Implications

-\textbf{Platform governance and generalizability: } The seven distinct archetypes, each with characteristic conspiracy prevalence patterns, suggest moderation policies should be archetype-aware.
-For instance, \textit{Medical Concerns} may benefit from targeted health information interventions, while \textit{Contradictions in Authority} may require strategies addressing institutional trust deficits.
-While our framework is platform- and region-agnostic, the specific archetypes reflect Singapore's unique socio-political environment.
-Future comparative studies across platforms and regions are needed to identify universal versus context-specific patterns.
+\para{Platform governance and generalizability:} The seven archetypes exhibit distinct conspiracy prevalence patterns, indicating that moderation should be archetype-aware.
+For example, \textit{Medical Concerns} may benefit from targeted health interventions, while \textit{Contradictions in Authority} may require approaches addressing institutional trust deficits.
+Although the framework is platform- and region-agnostic, the identified archetypes reflect Singapore’s socio-political context, underscoring the need for cross-platform and cross-regional studies to distinguish universal from context-specific patterns.

-\textbf{Ethical implications: } We implemented multiple privacy safeguards including message paraphrasing, anonymization, and focus on aggregate patterns.
-We acknowledge potential misuse of our classification model for surveillance and emphasize that institutional skepticism constitutes essential democratic discourse distinct from demonstrably false misinformation.
-We recognize that labeling health concerns as ``conspiratorial'' risks pathologizing legitimate grievances; our annotation protocols distinguish evidence-free claims from evidence-based criticism, though this boundary remains context-dependent.
-We commit to sharing methodology and code publicly while restricting raw message data access.